 If you'd like to find out the answer to the golden question of whether it's possible to fast-track your conveyancing, you're in the right place!
 In this article, we talk to you about what typically holds up the conveyancing process and how to get your conveyancing underway as quickly and as cheaply as possible!

 There's been a lot said in the news lately about delays to conveyancing services.
 An increase in demand has lead to a bottleneck in conveyancing as buyers have rushed to complete ahead of the Stamp Duty holiday deadline (you can read more about current Stamp Duty savings still available here), with some sources reporting delays of as much as 4 months.

 One of the biggest factors that influence how quickly conveyancing can be completed is local authority searches.
 These searches can vary greatly in the time taken to return them.
 The website This Is Money reports that in one area in Nottingham, searches are routinely returned in just 5 working days, in stark contrast however, in Hackney, buyers can wait a whopping 180 working days to have searches returned.

 Of course, this illustrates a huge discrepancy in timescales so it's easy to see why quick conveyancing isn't always possible.
-But as a buyer, what can you do to keep your conveyancing costs down and complete the process as quickly as possible?
+But as a buyer, what can you do to keep your conveyancing costs down and find a cheap online conveyancing service whilst at the same time, completing the process as quickly as possible?